problock99/Problock---Fintech-Property-/README.md

  Problock Pawnshop is a funding that helps property owners who need money quickly with property guarantees that are legally certified.
 ## Problock Hodl
 Problock Hodl is crowdfunding for long-term projects such as boarding, hotels, food courts, parking lots, commercial, coworking space, coliving, and productive properties
-## Problock Property Dex
+## Problock Dex Property
-Problock is property exchange base on blockchain.
+Problock Dex Property is property exchange base on blockchain.
 Each property project will be marked with a different Smarcontract.
-The ownership are marked with smarcontract, The ownership of each property can sell on Problock Property Dex.
+The ownership are marked with smarcontract, The ownership of each property can sell on Problock Dex Property .

 #################################### Problock X Blockchain ###################################